proj5/tech2016/documents/API.md

 ---
 ### *POST api/v1/follow/?postID=1*

+No data needed

 Follow/unfollow a post
-if the user didn't follow the post => follow it if the user followed the post => unfollow it
+if the requester didn't follow the post => follow it if the requester followed the post => unfollow it

+---
+### *GET api/v1/follow/?postID=1*
+Get follow status of the requester on a post
+Return 1 if followed, 0 otherwise